Modern Platform Features

 - Some Einstein features require Shield or specific editions

-- Custom models via Einstein Discovery require CRM Analytics (Tableau CRM) licensing
+- Custom models via Einstein Discovery require CRM Analytics (formerly Tableau CRM) licensing

 Agentforce Architecture

-Agentforce represents Salesforce’s autonomous AI agent platform, allowing organizations to deploy AI agents that can take actions within Salesforce.
+Agentforce (formerly Einstein Copilot) is Salesforce’s autonomous AI agent platform, letting organizations deploy AI agents that take actions within Salesforce.

 Agentforce Components